 - Anyverse for self-driving vehicles

 - DataGen for augmented reality in interior environments

 - Diveplane for clinical healthcare data

 - Mostly AI for the banking, financial services, and insurance industry

 - OneView for geospatial imaging

 Synthetic data is not only creating opportunities at companies in that particular area, but for all applications of artificial intelligence, machine learning, and deep learning.
 The demand for AI architects, machine learning engineers, DevOps experts, and related technology professionals is growing quickly.
-Simplilearn’s courses and programs, like our Post Graduate Program in AI and Machine Learning in partnership with Purdue University, will give you access to the skills you need to compete in this important field.
+Simplilearn’s courses and programs, like our AI and ML Course in partnership with Purdue University, will give you access to the skills you need to compete in this important field.